ethannicholas/Frost/docs/comments.md

     }

 Documentation comments are described in more detail on the [documentation comments](documentationComments.html) page.
-Documentation comments in Panda, unlike in many other languages, are actually part of the language's grammar and thus may not appear anywhere but immediately before a class, method, or field.
+Documentation comments in Frost, unlike in many other languages, are actually part of the language's grammar and thus may not appear anywhere but immediately before a class, method, or field.